hoplaahei/hoplaahei.github.io/_posts/2013-11-24-nice-slime-install-with-emacs-prelude.md

 (ql:add-to-init-file)
 (ql:quickload "quicklisp-slime-helper")
 ```
-- Ignore the recommendations from quicklisp as prelude already has everything setup
+- Ignore the recommendations from quicklisp as prelude should have everything setup
-- Restart emacs and load slime with M-x slime (Alt-x slime)
+- Restart emacs and load slime with M-x slime (alt-x slime)